-Sunai Phasuk, a consultant at the New York-based Human Rights Watch, told Al Jazeera that repatriation on the scale has not been seen before.
+Sunai Phasuk, a consultant at the New York-based Human Rights Watch, told Al Jazeera that repatriation on such a scale has not been seen before.

-The Hmong refugees are seeking asylum in Thailand saying that they face persecution from the Laotian government for fighting alongside US forces during the Vietnam War.
+The Hmong refugees have been seeking asylum in Thailand saying they face persecution from the Laotian government for fighting alongside US forces during the Vietnam War.

 Most were resettled in third countries with many now living in the US.